Superfat points and associated tensors: -squares on Segre-Veronese surfaces

-As we have done in the Veronese case, here too we are going to define a $cuckoo$ $variety$ inside $q_2 (V_{d,d})$, which has also some interest in relation to Quantum Entanglement.
-If we consider the Hilbert space of a composite quantum system, then it is the tensor product of the Hilbert spaces of the constituent systems and Tensor rank is a natural measure of the entanglement of the corresponding quantum states.
+As we have done in the Veronese case, here too we are going to define a subvariety of $q_2 (V_{d,d})$, parameterizing a special kind of partially symmetric tensors which could also have some interest in relation to Quantum Entanglement.
+If we consider the Hilbert space of a composite quantum system, then this is the tensor product of the Hilbert spaces of the constituent systems, and tensor rank is a natural measure of the entanglement for the corresponding quantum states.
 The Hilbert space of a $k$-body system is obtained as the tensor product of $k$ copies of the single particle Hilbert space ${\mathcal H}_1$.
-In the case of indistinguishable bosonic particles, the totally symmetric states under particle exchange are physically relevant, which amounts to restricting the attention to the subspace $H_s = S^N({\mathcal H}_1)\subset {\mathcal H}_1^{\otimes N}$ of symmetric tensors.
+In the case of indistinguishable bosonic particles, the totally symmetric states under particle exchange are physically relevant, which amounts to restricting the attention to the subspace $H_s = S^N({\mathcal H}_1)\subset {\mathcal H}_1^{\otimes N}$ of symmetric tensors. \dd In case we have $k\geq 2$ different species of indistinguishable bosonic particles, the relevant Hilbert space is $S^{N_1}({\mathcal H}_1)\otimes S^{N_2}({\mathcal H}_2)\otimes \ldots \otimes S^{N_k}({\mathcal H}_2)$.
+Of particular interest, in physics literature, are the so-called $W$-states, i.e. quantum entangled states that can be expressed in Dirac notation as: